sousaakira/Retro-Studio/README.md

-# sgdk-studio
+# Retro-Studio
-**SGDK Studio - An Open Source IDE for Mega Drive Game Development**
+**Retro Studio - An Open Source IDE for Mega Drive Game Development**

 **Introduction:**
-Welcome to SGDK Studio, an open-source game development platform designed for the Mega Drive.
+Welcome to Retro Studio, an open-source game development platform designed for the Mega Drive.
 This groundbreaking project harnesses the power of Electron and JavaScript, combining them with SGDK to offer a robust and flexible development experience.

 **How to Contribute:**

-SGDK Studio is an open-source project and greatly values community contributions.
+Retro Studio is an open-source project and greatly values community contributions.
 Whether you're a game development enthusiast or an experienced developer, there are several ways to get involved:

 1. **Resource Development**: If you're skilled in JavaScript, Electron, or have experience in game development, you can contribute by creating new features or improving existing ones.